About The Magnolia Awards

 This award was established in 2010 to honor the memory of Casey Carter Bonar.
 Based on the legacy of extraordinary leadership she left behind, this award is presented annually to a Vanderbilt undergraduate student who embodies the unique qualities that Casey brought to the university – leadership, broad collaboration, enthusiasm, passion for campus involvement, selfless service to Vanderbilt, and, always, dedication to positive change.
 The student who most exemplifies the sparkling point of light that was Casey Carter Bonar will be selected as award recipient by the Dean of Students senior staff.
 Qualifications for this award are as follows:

-- The award is open to only seniors.
+- The award is open to seniors only.

-- Students must have an accompanying recommendation from Vanderbilt faculty or staff. (form attached)
+- Students must have an accompanying recommendation from Vanderbilt faculty or staff.
+(Faculty and staff can click here to complete reference forms)

 - A person may nominate himself or herself for the award.